 Note: This is a Stage 2 Let’s-Read-and-Find-Out, which means the book explores more challenging concepts for children in the primary grades.
 Let’s-Read-And-Find-Out is the winner of the American Association for the Advancement of Science/Subaru Science Books & Films Prize for Outstanding Science Series.

-Easy Science for Kids: Science of Music
+Easy Science for Kids: Books About the Science of Music

 Rubber Band Banjo and a Java Jive Bass: Projects and Activities on the Science of Music and Sound by Alex Sabbath